 Her concert lectures, involvement with area schools, colleges and universities, speeches for civic organizations, regular TV and radio appearances and collaborations with regional art organizations have made her a vital part of the community.

-From 2010-2012, she held the position of Interim Music Director for the Appalachian Philharmonic and the Appalachian State University Opera Program in Boone, NC.
-She resumed these responsibilities for the 2015-2016 Season.
+From 2010-2012, she held the position of interim music director for the Appalachian Philharmonic and the Appalachian State University Opera Program in Boone, NC.
+She resumed these responsibilities for the 2015-2016 season, and serves now on the advisory board for the Hayes School of Music.

 During the 2014-2015 Season, Cornelia had her debut as guest conductor with the Asheville Lyric Opera in Asheville, NC.